zenstackhq/zenstack-docs/docs/the-complete-guide/part3/5-documentation.md

 # Generating API Documentation

-An API is only complete when it's documented.
+An API is only complete when documented.
 Similar to the API itself, the documentation can also be derived from the ZModel.

 In [Part II](/docs/the-complete-guide/part2/) of the guide, we've learned how to use plugins.
 ZenStack ships the [@zenstackhq/openapi](/docs/reference/plugins/openapi) plugin to generate [OpenAPI](https://www.openapis.org/) specs from the ZModel schema.
-Similar to the API handlers, the openapi plugin also supports two flavors: "rpc" and "rest".
+Like the API handlers, the openapi plugin also supports two flavors: "rpc" and "rest".

 Once the documentation is generated, it's easy to render it using tools like [Swagger UI](https://swagger.io/tools/swagger-ui/) and [Redocly](https://redocly.com/).

 ### 🛠️ Serving Documentation For Our Todo API

-Let's generate an OpenAPI spec for our Todo API, and serve it using Swagger UI.
+Let's generate an OpenAPI spec for our Todo API and serve it using Swagger UI.

 #### 1. Installing Dependencies